How a Lawyer Can Help After a NOID USCIS

 The NOID comes from the USCIS.
 The U.S. Citizenship and Immigration Services (USCIS) is a Department of Homeland Security agency that primarily handles immigration and naturalization cases within the United States.

-A NOID notice from USCIS can be sent for many reasons, but it will always contain a specific reason why the application will be denied.
-For USCIS to deny a case, they must have enough evidence that shows that there are issues with the application or petition, and they must not have received any response from the applicant within ten days of sending a NOID.
+USCIS intends to deny the application or petition and a NOID notice from USCIS can be sent for many reasons, but it will always contain a specific reason why the application will be denied.
+For USCIS to deny a case, they must have extensive evidence and obvious documents that show that there are issues with the application or petition, and they must not have received any response from the applicant within ten days of sending a NOID.
 One of the most common reasons for an intended denial is if initial evidence shows applicants may have committed marriage fraud.

 Immigration laws are complex and subject to regular review and adjustments.
 Presenting legal grounds for immigration appeals may require relevant documents, additional evidence, and the delicate touch of a savvy law firm.
 Top immigration attorneys from the office of Tadeo & Silva Law can help you submit the necessary legal paperwork to establish eligibility.